Ganesha University of Education

-Universitas Pendidikan Ganesha (Undiksha) is a university that was developed based on Pancasila and Undang-undang Dasar 1945 that upholds human values, produces education personnel, and non-education personnel who are devoted to God Almighty, have high academic-professional abilities, develop science, technology, and art.
+Universitas Pendidikan Ganesha (Undiksha) is a university located in Bali, Indonesia.
+It was developed based on Pancasila and Undang-undang Dasar 1945 that upholds human values, produces education personnel, and non-education personnel who are devoted to God Almighty, have high academic-professional abilities, develop science, technology, and art.

 Undiksha has the motto "dharmaning sajjana umerdhyaken widyaguna" (the obligation of wise people is to develop knowledge and character).
 As one of the best educational campuses in Bali, Undiksha has several campus locations spread across two regencies.
 Each can be used as a place for lectures and practicums by study programs according to the provisions of the institution.
 The organization of educational services is carried out centrally through Undiksha Central Campus located in Singaraja City, Buleleng Regency, Bali.

 Accreditation, Statistic, and Undiksha’s achievement

-Undiksha is acrredited A “Excellent” from Badan Akreditasi Nasional Perguruan Tinggi (BAN-PT).
+Undiksha is accredited A “Excellent” from Badan Akreditasi Nasional Perguruan Tinggi (BAN-PT).
 Undiksha also achieved the 11th Research and Innovation Ranking based on data released by Scimago Institutions Rankings (SIR).

 Since the change of IKIP Negeri Singaraja to Universitas Pendidikan Ganesha (Undiksha) on May 11, 2006, Undiksha has managed to achieve various achievements.
 Various national and international achievements have been made by the entire academic community to achieve the vision and mission of the institution towards the Leading University in Asia.